 The illustrations had to be meticulously drawn, with the best accuracy.
-Shortly after the image would be transferred onto a copper plate and engraved with engraver’s tools called burins.
-Paper was hard to acquire, and the engraver would have to re engrave another plate after just 300 strikes.
+After the image was complete, it was transferred onto a copper plate.
+Next the engraver etched the plate with engraver’s tools called burins.
+Paper was hard to find, and the engraver would have to re engrave another plate after 300 strikes.
 The water colorists would die at young ages, due to licking tips of their paint brushes with toxicity in it.
 Yet these Bolton nest prints still exist in exemplary condition.
-That is mostly due to the high quality of the rag paper without acid in it.
-Paper was made of rag right up through the turn of the 20th Century.
+That is due to the high quality of the rag paper without acid in it.
+Paper was hand made of rag right up through the turn of the 20th Century.
 Coming from linen, flax, etc, NOT TREES, there was no acid in it.
-Very expensive to acquire, inconsistent, etc. Paper today and during the 20th Century has made from trees which is highly acidic and does not last for long.
+Paper was very expensive to make and not uniform in the 19th Century.
+Paper today (and during the 20th Century) made from trees which is high in acidity and does not last for long.